Violet367/Group3/docs/user_manual.md

 <img width="589" alt="signuppic" src="https://user-images.githubusercontent.com/42840147/50101276-646aa400-01f0-11e9-863d-2300bf17c05d.png">

 In order to Sign up for Study Buddy, Select the “Sign Up” button on the top left corner of the screen.
-In order to sign up, the user will be asked to enter an email and set a password.
+To sign up, the user will be asked to enter an email and set a password.

 ### Sign In